ggreer/the_silver_searcher/README.md

 ## TODO ##
 * print out matches in ackmate-compatible format (this is still buggy)
 * parse more ack options correctly (context and --ackmate aren't obeyed right now)
+* colorize output. paths should be green, lines white except for matches which are black with yellow background

 initial brainstorming notes for myself: